kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 - If external metrics are failing at re-enablement:
   - On the first failure, `firstFailureTime` is set to the current timestamp
   - The failure duration is calculated as `(current time - firstFailureTime)`
-  - Once the configured `failureDuration` has elapsed, fallback values are used
+  - Once the configured `failureDurationSeconds` has elapsed, fallback values are used
-  - The `fallbackActive` status field is set to `true` for affected metrics
+  - The `fallbackStatus` field is set to "Fallback" for affected metrics
 - HPAs resume using the static replicas stanza for scaling decisions when external metrics are unavailable and thresholds are exceeded

 Existing HPAs without `fallback` configuration are not affected by re-enabling the feature and continue with default behavior.